 Here in the Division of Archaeology, we do not have “type specimens” in the biological sense, but we often collect objects of a known type to help other archaeologists and researchers better identify what they find.
 One such research collection is the Dickson lithic type collection, which consists of rock samples usually found in NW Arkansas, NE Oklahoma, SW Missouri, SW Kansas, and South Central Kansas.
 Archaeologists will use this collection to help them identify rock types used in the production of Native American stone tools, such as arrowheads.
 Each rock sample was taken from a known geological layer, and has information about exactly where in the state it was found.
 This information will help archaeologists find out where a particular stone tool’s source material might have come from, in relation to the place where it was found.
 Where a stone was sourced from can tell us about trade, and what kind of networks might have existed within or between tribes to get high quality raw materials from farther away.
 For example if an arrowhead was made out of a rock type only found in Kansas, but the arrowhead was actually found in Arkansas, we might infer that trade was happening between those areas.

 The lithic raw materials in the regions mentioned above can be highly variable; a single geological formation may include potentially usable stone that varies in color and texture.
 Because of this variability, archaeologists working without the benefit of a type collection can easily make an incorrect identification of the lithic source.
-Don Dickson, who was the collector of this particular lithic type set, is a geologist who was also employed for many years as an archaeologist at the Arkansas Archaeological Survey.
+Don Dickson, who was the collector of this particular lithic type set, has an abiding interest in geology and lithic use in North America and was employed for many years as an archaeologist at the Arkansas Archaeological Survey.
 Mr. Dickson’s sampling strategy is extremely well documented, and his identifications are superior in their scientific rigor.
 Specimens were examined under sophisticated microscopes to determine correct dating and stratigraphic level using corroborating evidence from microfossils present in the specimens.
 The collection contains 130 sets (or lots) of primarily chert, quartzite, quartz, novaculite, rhyolite, felsite, and obsidian, which were the lithic types most commonly used to make stone tools.
 This lithic type collection goes beyond what a regional geology collection could offer to archaeologists, because it was collected by a geologist specifically for the purpose of identifying stone tools and raw materials found in archaeological assemblages.
 Without collections like these, it would be extremely difficult for non-geology specialists to reliably identify the source of a stone artifact or core, and how far afield it may have traveled to be found in its archaeological context.
 For more information on how geology and rocks are classified as lithostratigraphic units, or type localities, read this article on geologic type.